Quick Take

 Shaklan noted that identifying potential issues and starting conversations can be difficult.
 “While many people recognize the importance of mental health care, there is still a lingering stigma around it,” she said.
 She recommended a number of resources that can help managers with each of these steps, including management consultations offered by most employee assistance programs as well as mental health first aid courses offered in the local community.

-Shaklan and Quade agree that managers do not have to wait for emotional issues to present themselves when supporting their workers in improving their mental health.
+Managers do not have to wait for emotional issues to present themselves when supporting their workers in improving their mental health.
 Shaklan advised team leaders to make sure all employees are aware of their company-provided mental health benefits and support programs, as well as how to access them.
 Setting an example is also a good way to encourage employees to care for their mental well-being.
 “When managers model good behaviors, taking steps to understand and address their own mental health needs, their teams will know that it’s okay to do the same.”
-Quade said.
+Shaklan said.

 Wellness, mental health, and behavioral